Drugs and Interventions

 Chemotherapy

-Chemotherapy is a type of medication that kills cancerA disease where cells divide and grow uncontrollably and can spread to other areas of the body.
-More cells.
-It acts throughout the whole body so it can target both the primary cancerA disease where cells divide and grow uncontrollably and can spread to other areas of the body.
-More site and any areas that it has spread to.
-There are many types of chemotherapy drugs, but they all act in a similar way by targeting cells that are dividing quickly, which is a key feature of cancerA disease where cells divide and grow uncontrollably and can spread to other areas of the body.
-More cells.
+Chemotherapy is a type of medication that kills cancer cells.
+It acts throughout the whole body so it can target both the primary cancer site and any areas that it has spread to.
+There are many types of chemotherapy drugs, but they all act in a similar way by targeting cells that are dividing quickly, which is a key feature of cancer cells.

 Chemotherapy is usually given as a course of several cycles over a few months.
 Between each cycle (dose of chemotherapy), there will be a rest period of a few weeks, giving time for the body to recover.
 Chemotherapy drugs can be given on their own or with other drugs.
 They can also be given in different ways including as a tablet or a drip directly into a vein.
-The course length, drug combination and delivery method of the drug are dependent on the cancerA disease where cells divide and grow uncontrollably and can spread to other areas of the body.
-More type and stageA way to characterize the size and spread of cancer and help to guide treatment.
-More and will be decided by the medical team.
+The course length, drug combination and delivery method of the drug are dependent on the cancer type and stage and will be decided by the medical team.

 Chemotherapy can cause side effects.
 It is not possible to predict how a person will react to the treatment but doctors will monitor closely and provide support if needed.
 Side effects can include infection, hair loss, tiredness, nausea and vomiting, constipation, and diarrhoea.
 Doctors will discuss all the possible side effects before treatment starts.